 Gowanda is a very small village located in the state of New York.
-With a population of 2,636 people and three constituent neighborhoods, Gowanda is the 487th largest community in New York.
-Gowanda has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 2,547 people and three constituent neighborhoods, Gowanda is the 487th largest community in New York.
+Much of the housing stock in Gowanda was built prior to World War II, making it one of the older and more historic villages in the country.

-Gowanda is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Gowanda is a village of service providers, professionals, and managers.
-There are especially a lot of people living in Gowanda who work in healthcare suport services (8.93%), food service (7.88%), and healthcare (6.83%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Gowanda is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Gowanda is a village of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Gowanda who work in healthcare suport services (13.59%), healthcare (8.90%), and sales jobs (8.57%).

-The per capita income in Gowanda in 2010 was $21,314, which is low income relative to New York, and lower middle income relative to the rest of the US.
-This equates to an annual income of $85,256 for a family of four.
+The per capita income in Gowanda in 2018 was $29,807, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $119,228 for a family of four.
 However, Gowanda contains both very wealthy and poor people as well.

 Gowanda is a somewhat ethnically-diverse village.
 The people who call Gowanda home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gowanda residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gowanda include Irish, Polish, English, and Italian.
+The greatest number of Gowanda residents report their race to be White, followed by Native American.
+Important ancestries of people in Gowanda include German, Irish, Italian, Polish, and English.

 The most common language spoken in Gowanda is English.
-Other important languages spoken here include Chinese and Tagalog.
+Other important languages spoken here include Italian and Polish.